-No matter how much responsible you are about your work, you are bound to forget tasks at times.
-It becomes tedious at times to manage tasks of a whole team with a large number of team members; monitoring each one’s task in real time and also having a clear view as to how much progress has happened in work.
+No matter how much responsible you are about your work, you are bound to forget tasks now and then.
+It becomes tedious to manage tasks of a whole team with a large number of team members; monitoring each one’s task list view in real-time and also having a clear view as to how much progress has happened in work.

 App stores are flooded with apps that help in managing your team seamlessly.

 How do you know which one will save your time and energy?

 What is Basecamp?